Joostul/UltraCryptoFolio/README.md

 # Roadmap:

 ## Features / short term:
+- An option to input your current portfolio inline instead of all transactions.
 - When entering transactions able to enter values in Satoshi or Bitcoin.
 - When entering transactions able to click "current value" for receiving currency.
 - In overview get 24h change of specific coins.